Fitswc/Umamusume_StellarDerby/README.md

 ### V0.3-V0.4

+> 2023/5/2

+1. Merge Fitswc-Satono to Fitswc's main development branch (fitswc)
+2. MDT Updated
+3. ⚠️Without test

 > 2023/5/1

-1. Mod Debugtoolkit Update Now we can check the Variables in it
+1. Mod Debugtoolkit(MDT) Update Now we can check the Variables in it
 2. Some new Umamusume Join in Stellar Derby

 > 2023/4/22